Troubleshooting Guide: Solving Common Diamond Polishing Issues

 Why is my granite not shiny anymore?

+Granite loses its shine due to surface micro-scratches from daily use, abrasive cleaning products, or acidic cleaners that chemically etch the surface.
 Re-polish starting at 400–800 grit for light dullness, or 50–100 grit for heavier damage, then work through the full sequence to 3000 grit.
-After polishing, apply a quality impregnating sealer to protect the restored surface.

 How to get cloudiness out of granite?